anchpop/docs/docs/getting-started-intro.md

 #### Security

 Dat transfers files over an encrypted connection using state-of-the-art cryptography.
 Only users with your unique read key can access your files.
 Your dat read key allows users to download and re-share your files.
-To write updates to a dat, users must have the write key.
-Dat also verifies the hashes of files on download so no malicious content can be added.
+To update a dat, users must have the write key.
+Dat also verifies the hashes of files on download so no one can add malicious content to your files.
 As long as the read key isn't shared outside of your team, the content will be encrypted, though the IP addresses and discovery key may become known.
 [Read more about security in dat.](learn-more-security.md)

 Note: There has not been an independent security audit for Dat.